Funding for voluntary and community organisations

 Support Adoption for Pets

-Organisations can apply for funding of up to £10,000, or up to 30% of total annual expenditure, whichever is the lower amount.
+Organisations can apply for funding of up to £10,000, or up to 30 per cent of total annual expenditure, whichever is the lower amount.
 Funding must have a direct impact on animal welfare.
 Priority will be given to organisations whose medium-term survival is at risk.
 There is a rolling deadline for applications.

 The Foyle Foundation

 Small Grants Scheme – support for smaller, grass roots and local charities, with a turnover of less than £150,000 per annum, during the Covid-19 pandemic.
 Organisations which are currently delivering services to the young, vulnerable, elderly, disadvantaged or the general community, either directly or through online support, can apply for grants of between £1,000 and £10,000 for core costs or essential equipment, to enable ongoing service provision, homeworking, or delivery of online digital services.
 There is a rolling deadline for applications.

 The Asda Foundation